 I always forget how intensely French Paris is as a city.
-Remembering this is always my "Toto, I don't think we're in Kansas anymore," moment.
+Remembering this is always my 'Toto, I don't think we're in Kansas anymore' moment.
 And it always comes like a slap to the face, too.
-It takes a moment for my mind to capture the reality of Europe – I haven't traveled that far, and yet, the cultural change is substantial.
+It takes a moment for my mind to capture the reality of Europe – I haven't travelled that far and yet the cultural change is substantial.

-In America, I can drive twelve hours and still be in my home state.
-In Europe, I start driving in Belgium and twelve hours later I'm in Budapest.
-An hour on a train in the US gets you nowhere, an hour on the train in Europe takes you to a different world.
+In America, I can drive 12 hours and still be in my home state.
+In Europe, I start driving in Belgium and 12 hours later I'm in Budapest.
+An hour on a train in the US gets you nowhere; an hour on the train in Europe takes you to a different world.

 Reorienting yourself to a new social concept of distance and its relativity sometimes feels like the cultural equivalent of Neo bending the spoon in the Matrix.

 It's similar between Paris and Brussels.
-The two cities are only an hour apart and share a similar affinity for café culture, chocolate shops, boucheries, and patisseries who pump out that captivating smell of warm, buttery croissants.
+The two cities are only an hour apart and share a similar affinity for café culture, chocolate shops, boucheries, and patisseries that pump out that captivating smell of warm, buttery croissants.
 The two cities also have their fair share of dog doo on the streets, which makes walking an exercise in constant vigilance and gymnastic leaps.

 But if you were to travel direct from Paris to Amsterdam?
 Culturally, it's like driving from Brussels to Budapest.
 And yet the two cities are only three hours apart by train.

-But as an anglophone, this roundness of language makes me thankful for Belgian French.
-It's as if the Belgians removed all of the linguistic gymnastics required for a tongue to speak "proper French" and substituted words that are plays on Dutch or Anglophone names.
+But as an Anglophone, this roundness of language makes me thankful for Belgian French.
+It's as if the Belgians removed all of the linguistic gymnastics required for a tongue to speak 'proper French' and substituted words that are plays on Dutch or Anglophone words.

-But at the same time, this unflinching attitude of being France makes Paris the tippy top apex of the cultural ideal.
+But at the same time, this unflinching attitude of being French makes Paris the tippy top apex of the cultural ideal.
 So much so, that there's not much room to provide ground for anything else to take root within the city limits.
 Which in a way, makes me long for the cultural blender of Brussels.